April 25, 2023

 Because application modernization improves the way each element of your tech stack integrates with other systems and improves the functionality of your business.

-Application modernization enables scalability, which is the ability to easily add or subtract resources depending on demand.
+App modernization strategy enables scalability, which is the ability to easily add or subtract resources depending on demand.
 Companies utilizing outdated platforms find they are difficult to scale and frequently encounter performance issues.
 With the massive amounts of support needed, monoliths and their complexity can hinder your company’s ability to innovate.

 Approaches to platform modernization

 There is no one-size-fits-all solution for modernizing applications because every company has different needs, different legacy platforms, and different goals.
-Having a strategy is what matters most, and 3Pillar Global digs deep into your business before making a recommendation.
+Having a platform modernization strategy is what matters most, and 3Pillar Global digs deep into your business before making a recommendation.
 We assess the legacy infrastructure and define the changes needed before migrating and deploying the changes.
 The most common approaches we take or blend are called “the Rs” and include:

 - Refactoring: when modernizing applications using refactoring, we retool and optimize code.
 This is a great approach when we’re moving to microservices or simplifying complex apps into the parts to perform specific operations